dhis2/reference-org-unit-sync/README.md

 ### Broker

-The reference broker in this implementation is an embedded [ActiveMQ Artemis](https://activemq.apache.org/) instance.
+The reference broker in this implementation is [ActiveMQ Artemis](https://activemq.apache.org/) instance.
 Its role is to:

 1. Decouple the producer publishing captured database changes from the consumer/s synchronising these changes.
 This gives the implementer flexibility to add their own consumers.
 A custom consumer could, for example, synchronise the organisation units with non-DHIS2 target servers.